talut/rn-secure-storage/README.md

       })
   }
    /**
-     * Checks if a key has been set.
+     * Checks if a key has been set it'll return tru/false */ const itemExist = () => {
-     */
-  const itemExist = () => {
     RNSecureStorage.exist("@refreshToken")